 - Best Paper Award of the VDE Information Technology Society (2019) for the paper "Analysis of Eigenvalue Decomposition-Based Late Reverberation Power Spectral Density Estimation," IEEE/ACM Trans.
 Audio, Speech and Language Processing, vol. 26, no. 6, pp. 1106-1118, June 2018 (Ina Kodrasi, Simon Doclo)

 - PhD Supervision Award (2019), School of Medicine and Health Sciences, University of Oldenburg

-- IEEE Signal Processing Society Best Paper Award (2008), for the paper "New Insights Into the Noise Reduction Wiener Filter," IEEE Transactions on Audio, Speech and Language Processing, vol. 14, no. 4, pp. 1218-1234, Jul.
+- IEEE Signal Processing Society Best Paper Award (2008) for the paper "New Insights Into the Noise Reduction Wiener Filter," IEEE Trans.
+Audio, Speech and Language Processing, vol. 14, no. 4, pp. 1218-1234, Jul.
 2006 (Jingdong Chen, Jacob Benesty, Arden Huang, Simon Doclo)

 - Master Thesis Award (1997) of the Royal Flemish Society of Engineers for M.Sc. thesis "Enhancement of speech intelligibility in hearing aids by adaptive noise suppression in real time" (Simon Doclo, Erik De Clippel)